The 10 Biggest Data Breaches Ever

 Marketing and data aggregation company Exactis accidentally exposed a database it held containing nearly 340 million individual records.
 The company had placed the database on a publicly accessible server, meaning anyone who knew where to look could view the data.

 The data exposed included names, phone numbers, home addresses, email addresses, and other highly personal characteristics for millions of US citizens.
-The information on the database was intended for highly targeted marketing purposes, so is much more detailed and personal that much of the information exposed in a typical data breach.
+The information on the database was intended for highly targeted marketing purposes, so is much more detailed and personal than much of the information exposed in a typical data breach.

 Type of breach: Data exposed due to security flaws in mobile app API